RafaRemote/oc_python_p02_market_analysis/readme.md

 # Project: Price Scraping

-Here are the scripts you asked for.
-The Target Website use for these processes is https://books.toscrape.com/
+The Target Website used for this script is https://books.toscrape.com/
 #### Usage cases

 - [x] scrape informations for __ONE BOOK__